Ramblings from a writers mind

-However, unless the writer wishes to be vague in this instance, I do not believe that this sentence would be suitable when writing a full length novel where the detail is not only requisite but also allows the writer greater scope for creativity.
+However, unless the writer wishes to be vague in this instance, This sentence would not be suitable when writing a full-length novel where the detail is not only requisite but also allows the writer greater scope for creativity.
 Therefore I would suggest that the same scene would be written along these lines……

 ‘The black limousine’s tyres squealed as it sped around the corner of Liberty Avenue onto Main Street and headed directly towards the fire hydrant where I was sitting.
 I knew it would be him, it always was.
-As the car lurched to a sudden stop next to me the door opened and he called to me.
+The car lurched to a stop at the curb in front of me, the door opened and he called to me.

 ‘Get in the car now, Sally’ he commanded.